dolphinxx/flutter_opencc_ffi/README.md

 A Flutter plugin for conversion between Traditional and Simplified Chinese.

+This plugin is based on [BYVoid/OpenCC](https://github.com/BYVoid/OpenCC), and calls native methods through ffi.

+The web platform implementation is based on [nk2028/opencc-js](https://github.com/nk2028/opencc-js).

 ## Getting Started

 To use this plugin, you need to provide opencc data directory.